History of tornado research: Intensity and rating of tornadoes

 In May, a violent EF5 tornado impacted Moore, Oklahoma, which would be the last tornado to receive the rating of EF5 on the Enhanced Fujita scale until 2025.
 A few days later, a violent tornado impacted areas around El Reno, Oklahoma.

 In 2015, the European Severe Storms Laboratory along with the Max Planck Institute for Nuclear Physics published a detailed assessment of the 1764 Woldegk tornado, in which it was assigned a rating of F5 on the Fujita scale, marking the oldest official F5 tornado.

 In 2021, Nate DeSpain, with the University of Louisville and Tom Reaugh, with the National Weather Service, published a detailed damage survey and analysis of the 1890 Louisville tornado, where it was rated F4 on the Fujita scale.

+In May 2019, a large EF4 tornado affected the western Kansas City metropolitan area.
+South of the city of Lawrence, Kansas, a storm chasing research team, led by Reed Timmer, launched a custom-built meteorological rocket probe from a specialized interceptor vehicle into the inflow region of the tornado.
+The rocket was lofted at a maximum height of 11914 m above sea level, into the upper troposphere before descending back down.
+The tornado was officially rated as low-end EF4 with corresponding winds of 170 mph.
+The research team caught instantaneous winds of 85.1 m/s, suggesting higher intensity than rated.
+Reed Timmer and accompanying storm chasers, became the first ever people to document intensity through the method of launching a rocket probe into a tornado.

-In March 2022, the National Weather Service published a new damage survey and analysis for the 2012 Henryville EF4 tornado, where a "possible EF5 damage" location is identified and discussed.
+In March 2022, the National Weather Service published a new damage survey and analysis for the 2012 Henryville tornado, where a "possible EF5 damage" location is identified and discussed.

 In July 2022, a research team, from the University of Oklahoma, National Severe Storms Laboratory, and University of Alabama in Huntsville was funded by the National Oceanic and Atmospheric Administration to investigate a stretch 14 km of the 2019 Greenwood Springs, Mississippi EF2 tornado where the National Weather Service was unable to survey.
 In their survey, published in Monthly Weather Review, they note that the tornado "produced forest devastation and electrical infrastructure damage up to at least EF4 intensity" and conclude by writing that "the Greenwood Springs event was a violent tornado, potentially even EF5 intensity."